 The one-year MPH is designed for public health professionals who already hold an advanced degree (typically health professionals with experience in health services for MCAH populations including physicians, nurses, dentists, social workers, and psychologists) or are current medical students.
-Successful applicants typically have had significant responsibility for the development and implementation of programs, policies and/or initiatives addressing MCH needs.
+Successful applicants typically have had significant responsibility for the development and implementation of programs, policies and/or initiatives addressing MCAH needs.
 Applicants must be engaged in or demonstrate a commitment to a population-based approach to health and an interest in applying a public health approach to programs, policies and systems of health care.

 The one-year MPH is an intensive, full-time course of study running from July-May.
 The program requires completion of at least 16-18 units of coursework in the fall and spring semesters.
 A capstone research project is also completed by the student during the year and presented in the Spring.